 Thomas Berry Forum for Ecological Dialogue

 The essential work of the Thomas Berry Forum for Ecological Dialogue (TBFED) is to assist the emergence of this new story that will serve as a functional cosmology for us all.
-TBFED, which was formed shortly after Berry’s death in 2009, does this by bringing together the multiple forms (threads) of this essential story in the various worlds of health, education, commerce, law, religion, play, etc. and helping us weave the new story from these threads: cheapest place to buy Dilantin
+TBFED, which was formed shortly after Berry’s death in 2009, does this by bringing together the multiple forms (threads) of this essential story in the various worlds of health, education, commerce, law, religion, play, etc. and helping us weave the new story from these threads: can you buy Dilantin over the counter in spain

 The Forum also, and perhaps most importantly, does its work by being as well as fostering a community of contemplative ecologists.
 For, we need to tap into the underground stream of life that we all share in order to access its deep wisdom and higher power to guide and empower our efforts.
 We do this through our own wells – our own deep stories that are our entry points into this underground stream.
 Here we meet each other: all of us – human, certainly, but also animal and plant and earth and stars.
 Here we access the higher power that informs us, and all things.
 Here we discover the wisdom we need to survive and thrive in this mysterious world.

 For the fact is, this is how we have survived (and thrived) till now.
 The Biologist, E.O.
 Wilson, has said that the reason humans are a successful species is that we have learned to come together: to form community, to collaborate, to love.
 We access the wisdom and power that we need through interacting with each other in deep dialogue which, as the Greek roots of the word suggest (dia = ‘through’ and logos = ‘meaning) is actually – at its best – participating in the emergence of meaning and truth.
 This universal dialogue has been the source of the stars and the planets, the plants and the animals, human beings and their mysterious consciousness.